 On the way to work this morning, it was no surprise to see a few drivers throwing zap signs, raging at the usual slowness or less-than-excellent driving of the morning traffic hour.
 It was no surprise to see newspaper posters spouting headlines about a new scandal or run-of-the-mill rumour of corruption.
 In South Africa, we see frequent protests, get excited or shake our heads, down a cup of coffee and move on.
 Or do we?

-Communication in South Africa remains a hot issue.
-Hand in hand with necessary and exciting public involvement in campaigns like #FeesMustFall, various cultures and languages compete for attention in multiple arenas and among other aspects highlight the challenge of political correctness.
+Communication in South Africa (and elsewhere) remains a hot issue.
+Hand in hand with necessary and exciting public involvement in campaigns like #BlackLivesMatter and #MeToo, various cultures and languages compete for attention in multiple arenas and among other aspects highlight the challenge of political correctness.
 A core part of the remedy is clear communication.

 Many factors affect the way businesses handle their internal communication, external marketing and public relations.
 The larger picture includes less-than-savoury officials, the constant threat of load shedding, a fickle economy and service delivery issues right down to basic services such as postal, healthcare, education, housing and sanitation.

-Well-known writer, journalist and political commentator Allister Sparks summarises the atmosphere of discontent in SA: “Yes, I agree that there is a huge amount of frustration in our society, and a sense of anger too, at the unfulfilled promises of the transition, at the injustice of gross inequality and the feeling, especially among the youth, that they are simply not participating in the promised land.
+In 2012, well-known writer, journalist and political commentator Allister Sparks summarised the atmosphere of discontent in SA: “… there is a huge amount of frustration in our society, and a sense of anger too, at the unfulfilled promises of the transition, at the injustice of gross inequality and the feeling, especially among the youth, that they are simply not participating in the promised land.